 Metric data retention

 Mackerel saves metric data in a time series database.
 Data is saved in 1 minute intervals, and as time passes it is rounded into longer time intervals.
 In the process of rounding, the average value of valid data points is saved.
-However, if the proportion of valid data points does not reach a certain level, the data in that period will be considered at a deficit and saved as NULL.
 The current data retention time intervals are as follows.

 |1 min||25 hours|